intuis/rustmission/README.md

 **Rustmission**

-Performant TUI client for Transmission daemon capable of managing hundreds of torrents.
+Performant TUI for Transmission capable of managing hundreds of torrents.
-It boasts a rich feature set that surpasses many other clients, offering a seamless torrenting experience :3
+It boasts a rich feature set that surpasses other clients, offering a seamless experience :3

 #
 <div align="center">
     <img src="https://github.com/user-attachments/assets/265c7f7d-85c0-4440-98f8-18c1cbba1a32"/>
     <p>
-        <small>⚠️ Torrents you see are just samples fabricated by AI.
-Piracy is not something we tolerate here at Intuis.</small>
+        <small>⚠️ Torrents you see are just samples fabricated by AI.</small>
     </p>
 </div>